gu-app-club/blog/src/posts/affine-transformations.md

     return (x + 10, y)
 ```

-If we apply this function to every point in a grid, we will have effectively moved that entire grid upwards.
+If we apply this function to every point in a grid, we have effectively moved that entire grid to the right.

 ## Why this is cool